Eat real food

 A surprisingly small loss of body fluids can have a outsized effect on performance.
 Just as we advocate eating real food, we think cyclists will hydrate best by avoiding artificial drinks.
 Yet there is no situation when water alone is superior to a sports drink with about a 4 percent carbohydrate solution and some sodium.

 It’s difficult to find a sports drink that is not full of artificial colors, artificial sweeteners, and synthetic flavoring agents.
-Skratch Labs, the official energy drink of Pedal The Plains, makes a hydration mix that is all natural, tastes great, and balances electrolytes and sugars to minimimize digestion problems.
+Skratch Labs, the official energy drink of Pedal The Plains, makes a hydration mix that is all natural, tastes great and balances electrolytes and sugars to minimize digestion problems.

 You’ll want to hydrate enough to limit your water losses to no more than 3 percent of your body weight.
 The best and easiest way to tune your hydration is to practice.
 In the weeks before Pedal The Plains, weigh yourself before and after rides during which you’ve drunk but not eaten.
 Your goal is to take in enough fluids that you weigh about the same before and after.
 Get familiar with how much you sweat in different types of weather and adjust your fluid intake so you stay hydrated.